bheimbu/evolutionary_ecology/docs/source/third_week.rst

 .. important::

   - Continue with your :ref:`Mini_research_Project`.
-  - Finish collecting and formatting the data you need by today.
+  - Finish collecting and formatting the data you need today.
   - Start the first analyses if possible.
   - Consult the literature.